EricWay1024/Homological-Algebra-Notes/ha/1-cat.typ

 In general, a category is a "generalised" monoid because in a category you can only compose two morphisms $f, g$ in certain situations (namely, when the codomain of $f$ and the domain of $g$ match), whereas composition is allowed for any two elements of a monoid.
 // ]

-#example[ The following are the main cateogries we will be working with.
+#example[ The following are the main categories we will be working with.
   - The category $Set$ has objects which are sets and morphisms which are functions between sets.
 Notice in category theory we avoid talking directly about elements of a set, because a set, which is an object of the category $Set$, is "atomic" or inseparable.
   - Let $k$ be a field.
 The category $veck$ has objects which are vector spaces over $k$ and morphisms which are linear transformations between vector spaces.
 We often denote $hom_veck$ as $homk$.
 In particular, for any $V, W in veck$, $homk (V, W)$ is also a vector space.
   - Let $R$ be a ring.
 The category $RMod$ has objects which are #lrms and morphisms which are module homomorphisms.
 Similarly, we have the category $ModR$ of #rrms.
 We often denote $hom_RMod$ or $hom_ModR$ as $homr$; it should be clear from the context which one we are referring to.